13.9 km (8.6 mi). Ascent: none

 |Toughness||1 out of 10.
 Level, no hills.|

-This is a coastal walk along a peacful and remote sea wall around Thorney Island, a peninsular in tidal Chichester Harbour, with an optional to visit the sand dunes and beach of Pilsey Island.
+This is a coastal walk along a peaceful and remote sea wall around Thorney Island, a peninsular in tidal Chichester Harbour, with an option to visit the sand dunes and beaches of Pilsey Island (a RSPB Reserve).

 The 2 highlights of the walk are both excellent picnic spots:

-The walk is mostly open, but along the southern 'coast', there are a couple of short sections when the path is away from the coast, or enclosed by tall vegatation.
+The walk is mostly open, but along the southern 'coast', there are a couple of short sections when the path is away from the coast, or enclosed by tall vegetation.

 |Spring||"In spring, many birds nest on the shoreline.
 Please keep to the footpaths and have dogs under close control to minimise disturbance..."|

 Trains from London Waterloo (1 hr 30, change at Havant) and London Victoria (1 hr 45, direct, cheaper) go to Emsworth.
-About 2 return train an hour, not evenly spaced, so check the times beforehand.
+About 2 return trains an hour in each direction, not evenly spaced, so check the times beforehand.

-By Car: there rooms for several cars to park in Prinsted Lane, PO10 8HR
+By Car: there is room for several cars to park in Prinsted Lane, PO10 8HR

 |Lunch and Tea||

-Near the start, the Scout Hut in Prinsted Lane (by the small parking area) does tea on summer weekends
+Very near the start (so ideal for late starters), there is The Traveller's Joy, and also the Scout Hut in Prinsted Lane (by the small parking area) which does tea on summer weekends.

 After the walk, we would love to get your feedback